ABagram/google-sheets/README.md

 ![image](https://github.com/user-attachments/assets/94060d56-b0f8-4942-a04a-e6a05af4e375)
 `=CONCATENATE(C3, ", ", D3, " ", LEFT(E3,1), ".")`

 In the selected cell, `=CONCATENATE(C3, ", ", D3, " ", LEFT(E3,1), ".")` was entered.
 The desired full name format is as follows: Last Name, First Name M., where M. refers to middle initial.
-The `CONCATENATE()` function works by appending multiple strings to one another, namely, the string from cell `C3`, a comma followed by a space ", ", the string from cell `D3`, a space " ", a trimmed string by taking the first character from the leftmost using `LEFT(E3,1)`, and a period ".").
+The `CONCATENATE()` function works by appending multiple strings to one another, namely, the string from cell `C3`, a comma followed by a space `", "`, the string from cell `D3`, a space `" "`, a trimmed string by taking the first character from the left using `LEFT(E3,1)`, and a period `"."`).

 #### LEFT() Syntax